Twitter has long been the place to turn for opinions on everything from who will win tonight’s game to ideas for your next blog post.

 Whether it’s who will win the NFL game or who will come out on top in the latest TV talent show, predictions have been a huge part of Twitter conversations for many years.
 Polls provide a new, fun, and engaging way to ask for predictions from your audience and a platform from which to build conversation.

-Example: NFL on ESPN used polls to ask followers to make predictions on a live game.
+Example: Twitter Sports used polls to ask followers to make predictions on the College Football National Championship.

 3. Having fun